tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cam_role_policy_attachment.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `create_mode` - Mode of Creation of the CAM role policy attachment.
-1 means the cam policy attachment is created by production, and the others indicate syntax strategy ways.
+1 means the CAM policy attachment is created by production, and the others indicate syntax strategy ways.
 * `create_time` - The create time of the CAM role policy attachment.
 * `policy_name` - The name of the policy.
 * `policy_type` - Type of the policy strategy.
 'User' means customer strategy and 'QCS' means preset strategy.